coder-selvarajan/ios-knowledgebase/Swift/DSA.md

         print(manatee["name"])
     }
 }
 // Efficiency:  We iterate over every manatee in the manatees list with the for loop.
-Since we're given that manatees has n elements, our code will take approximately O(n) time to run.
+// Since we're given that manatees has n elements, our code will take approximately O(n) time to run.

 func example2(manatees: [[String : Any]]) {
     print(manatees[0]["name"])
     print(manatees[0]["age"])
 }
 //Efficiency:  We look at two specific properties of a specific manatee.
-We aren't iterating over anything - just doing constant-time lookups on lists and dictionaries.
+We aren't iterating over anything
+//just doing constant-time lookups on lists and dictionaries.
 Thus the code will complete in constant, or O(1), time.

 func example3(manatees: [[String : Any]]) {